My Travel Pages and Travel Guide Links - A Greensleeves Home Page

 'Travel is fatal to prejudice, bigotry, and narrow-mindedness'.
 Mark Twain

-Travel can give a better perspective on life, and make a person more tolerant of differences between cultures, and more responsive to new ways of doing things.
+Travel can give a much better perspective on life, and make a person more tolerant of differences between cultures, and more responsive to new ways of doing things.

-Here in the West we seem increasingly compelled to live hectic complicated lives - lives which mean for many there is a vital need to relax, to unwind and to forget the pressures of work or day to day domestic life.
-Travel permits this release from stress better than almost anything else we can do.
-It can take us as far away from the world we normally inhabit, physically and spiritually, as it is possible to go.
-And it gives us the chance to briefly forget our problems and return rejuvinated.
+Here in the West we seem increasingly compelled to live hectic complicated lives - lives which mean that for many there is a vital need to relax, to unwind and to forget the pressures of work or day to day domestic life.
+Travel enables this release from stress better than almost anything else we can do.
+It can take us as far away from the world we normally inhabit, physically or spiritually, as it is possible to go.
+And it gives us the chance to briefly forget about our problems and return home rejuvinated.
 Deprivations we may see in countries less fortunate than our own, may even make us more grateful for our own standards of living which we spend the rest of the year cursing.

 More by this Author